Korey Jones

-Korey Jones (born April 4, 1989) is an American former professional football linebacker who is an assistant strength and conditioning coach for the Denver Broncos of the National Football League (NFL).
+Korey Jones (born April 4, 1989) is an American professional football coach and former linebacker who was most recently an assistant strength and conditioning coach for the Denver Broncos of the National Football League (NFL).
 He first enrolled at Garden City Community College before transferring to the University of Wyoming.
 He attended Rocky Mountain High School in Fort Collins, Colorado.
 Jones was a member of the Arizona Cardinals, BC Lions, Green Bay Packers, Florida Blacktips, Edmonton Eskimos, Saskatchewan Roughriders, Winnipeg Blue Bombers.

 College career

 Jones first played college football from 2009 to 2010 for the Garden City Broncbusters of Garden City Community College.
 He accumulated 108 tackles, four sacks and a fumble recovery.
 He earned Honorable Mention All-Conference honors his sophomore year in 2010.

 Jones was a two-year starter for the Wyoming Cowboys of the University of Wyoming from 2011 to 2012.
 He recorded career totals of 162 tackles and four sacks in 25 games.
 He started the first five games of the 2011 season at defensive end before moving to linebacker for the final eight games.
 Jones was a team captain his senior year in 2012.